 Flaming Geyser State Park Trail is a 1 mile heavily trafficked loop trail located near Enumclaw, WA that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible year-round.
+The trail is primarily used for hiking, walking, and road biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash